-* Unimpressed by the life span of my pancake G-M tube (AND its original 90 day warranty via Medcom --recently (2014) extended to a full year), I replaced it with a Russian SBM-20, which can be had for about $35 ($20 if ordered direct from the old Soviet countries).
+* Unimpressed by the life span of my pancake G-M tube (AND its original 90 day warranty via Medcom --extended to a full year in 2014), I replaced it with a Russian SBM-20, which can be had for about $35 (maybe $20 if ordered direct from an old Soviet country).
 These are tough, durable puppies with about 43% the gamma sensitivity of an LND-7317, no low energy beta sensitivity, and (of course) no alpha sensitivity at all.

 * The operating voltage and the initial voltage had to be reduced to about 400 and 300 respectively.
 Consequently, I added a high resistance voltage divider consisting of five 10 megohm ("10M") resistors between the original G-M tube anode connection and circuit ground, then tapped off about 380 volts after the first 10M.
 That first 10M (R1) is bridged with a 15pf (15 uuf) disk capacitor (C1), so that the Inspector's electronics can feel the brief pulses.
 (This photo will enlarge.)

 * This modification resulted in a steady 2ma drain on the 9v battery (18 milliwatts) --for about 23 days of battery life, where I use to get about 3 months per battery.
-However, I no longer use this GC continuously.
-Even though the divider string only accounts for only 4.2 milliwatts, one might consider doubling all of the resistors.
+However, I no longer use this Geiger counter continuously.
+(Even though the divider string only accounts for only 4.2 milliwatts, one might consider doubling all of the resistors.)

 It's my guess that this will degrade the high rate performance of the tube, but by using a pulse data cable connection to my PC, the high end already starts rolling off above 5000cpm anyway, and badly above 15,000cpm (compared to Inspector's internal rating as being good to 350,000cpm --with the original G-M tube, of course).